What Claims Can I Make if My Child is Diagnosed With Cerebral Palsy?

 Cord blood gases and newborn labs

 In some deliveries, cord gases are collected.
-Along with other labs, they may help doctors understand whether the baby experienced significant acid-base changes around the time of delivery.
+Along with other labs, they may help doctors understand whether your baby experienced significant acid-base changes around the time of delivery.
 These results need expert interpretation and must be considered alongside the full record.

 Apgar scores and resuscitation records